 A better way to connect with people

-First up in our list of fun and not-so-fun things about video conferences is social bonding.
+First up in our list of fun things about video conferences is social bonding.
 Video conferencing helps to improve communication and re-establish relationships.
 During a video conference, you get to see the body language and facial expressions of the participants.
 This leads to a more effective and faster collaboration.
 It helps to make the employees feel that they are close to the home office and helps them gain trust in their employers and develop a better workplace relationship that further amps up employee engagement as well.

 Video conferencing allows you to conduct meetings with several people at the same time.
 You can talk and chat with people from different parts of the world at the ease of your residence or office.
 Business owners can connect with clients and employees and hold discussions.
 Strategic planning and meetings which require several members to be present can be carried out with ease.
 You get the option of talking to multiple people at the same time and carry out your business strategies with ease.
 Thus projects get completed faster and deals get finalized within a short period of time.

 Increase in productivity

 Video conferencing enables participants to stay more focused and alert on the topic of discussion.
 Productivity also increases and your employees feel more in sync with each other. ezTalks has features like HD video and audio, free screen sharing.
 It helps you have an effective conference with all managerial tools at hand.
 It saves time and money related to business travel.
 Business owners connect with people by video conference for routine meetings, negotiating deals, interviewing candidates, etc. Thus video conferencing plays a key role in reduced costs of running the business.